1. Help Center

 If you do not have access to a private plan, then

-the widgets and report tables are exposed if the dashboard and report are "public", however, you'll not be able to see the details when you click into them to view from their Sidebar.
+• The widgets and report tables are exposed if the dashboard/report are "public", however, you'll not be able to see the details when you click into them to view from their Sidebar.
 And, when you try to edit the widget or report, you'll not be able to select the private entities from the data source.

-focus areas are available in search as well as in the focus area library, and in the All focus areas and Explorer pages.
-However, from the Focus area Sidebar, or when you look at the dedicated Focus area page, the plans and the objectives will be hidden.
+• From the Focus area Sidebar, or when you look at the dedicated Focus area page, the plans and the objectives that are private will be hidden.

 FAQs